RebeccaFolarin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(2) write a script that prints the effective username of the current user (3) write a script that prints all the groups the current user is part of (4) write a script that changes the owner of the file hello to the user betty
+(2) write a script that prints the effective username of the current user (3) write a script that prints all the groups the current user is part of (4) write a script that changes the owner of the file hello to the user betty (5) write a script that creates an empty fie called hello